rssh/dotty-cps-async/docs/AutomaticColoring.rst

 Overview
 --------

 Sometimes, especially when we work with distributes systems, most API call are asynchronous and should be prefixed by `await`.
-And we should remember what functions we should call as async and what - not.
+And we should remember what functions we should call async and what - not.
 It is known as 'async coloring problem': i.e. we should split our code technically into two parts (colors):  one works with async expressions (i.e.,, F[T]) and one - sync.
 (T without F).

 If we want to put asynchronous expression into synchronous function, we should write `await(expr)`  instead `expr`,  for transforming synchronous code into asynchronous.
 (see http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/ for more detailed explanation )

-In scala we have types, so why not to ask the compiler to do async coloring automatically?
+In scala, we have types, so why not ask the compiler to do async coloring automatically?
 So, next code:

 .. code-block:: scala